 - Taking corrective action for the disposition of variances

 Standard Costing is a tool for ascertaining and controlling the costs.
-With this technique, the organisation can make best possible use of the resources.
-In addition to this, the management can keep a check on the organisational activities by assessing the deviations, i.e. analysing the difference between actual performance and the standard performance.
+With this technique, the organization can make best possible use of the resources.
+In addition to this, the management can keep a check on the organizational activities by assessing the deviations, i.e. analyzing the difference between actual performance and the standard performance.

 Definition of Budgetary Control

 By Budgetary Control we mean, a management function in which an organization’s activities are directed and regulated in such a way reach the desired objectives.
 It is a control technique, in which the operations are planned in advance, and then they are compared with the actual results to know whether the expected results are achieved or not.
 The following are the major characteristics of this system:

 - The budgets are designed in accordance with the policy requirements.